sortlist/jobs/README.md

 As it is a front-end challenge, no back-end application is asked.

-#### Instructions

-Give your instructions to deploy your application.

-Create a new private GitHub repository.
-Immediately after the project initialization (auto-generated stuff), **please switch on another branch** and push your commits to it as you are completing the challenge.
-It would help us to review your code through a pull request.

-In order to see how you work, we are interested in seeing each commit.
-A big dump of your project to github in one commit is not a good idea.

-Once you are ready, add the dev team (@charlesdg, @gagalago, @matthieusieben) from the Sortlist team to the repository and send an email for us (charles@sortlist.com, simon@sortlist.com, matthieu@sortlist.com) to review it.

-Don't hesitate to ask us questions.
-Displaying creativity is a bonus in all challenges.

 #### Testing

 Write tests for critical parts of your app.
 The process of writing tests for your code also reminds you of input cases that you may have missed before.

-#### Side notes

-Keep in mind what we will compare your work with our own production application.
-While we are not asking for a full production-ready app, we’d like to see that your code has that potential:

- * clean
- * flexible
- * extensible
- * maintainable
- * great error/exception handling & reporting